jcoin-maarc/oeps-jdc/README.md

 Uploading files makes use of the [Gen3 Client](https://github.com/uc-cdis/cdis-data-client/releases)

+This script will also create a folder containing local files with their mapped gen3 object_ids, file size, md5 check sum to create the metadata submission tsvs (see below)
 ## Updating Metadata

 Uploaded files may be mapped to their metadata by creating tsv submissions